JonJagger/cyber-dojo/readme.txt

 The base rails3 image is available here (417MB) http://dl.dropbox.com/u/11033193/CyberDojo/Turnkey-CyberDojo-20120515.base.ova
 (see http://jonjagger.blogspot.co.uk/2012/05/building-rails-3-turnkey-image.html
-for details on how I built it) and supports for C, C++, Python, Perl and Ruby.
-I installed the other 8 languages onto this baseline rails 3 image (to create the larger 817MB ova file above) as follows...
+for details on how I built it) and supports C, C++, Python, Perl and Ruby.
+I installed the other 8+ languages onto this baseline rails 3 image (some of which are included in the larger 817MB ova file above) as follows...

 #apt-get update
 -----Java (125MB)